-They told us she was a teacher from Trunyan village, and with a peek inside you could tell she was already far gone — her skin was rotting, but her hair and eyes were still there.
+They told us she was a teacher from Desa Trunyan village in Kintamani, and with a peek inside you could tell she was already far gone — her skin was rotting, but her hair and eyes were still there.

-Strangely, we never noticed any bad smell in Trunyan cemetery even though we were just a few feet away from rotting bodies.
+Strangely, we never noticed any bad smell in Trunyan cemetery even though we were just one or two meters away from rotting bodies.

 The locals say it’s because the banyan tree neutralizes the smell, but I don’t know if that’s really the reason.
 We didn’t notice any scent coming from the tree, but we definitely didn’t notice any smell from the bodies either!

 In any case, it’s a peaceful place and the location of the island is perfect for a small private cemetery.

 While I snapped some pictures, the boat man told Intan creepy local stories about Desa Trunyan village.
 He said a western tourist visiting Kintamani took one of the skulls in a box as a keepsake, but returned it after it haunted him and talked at night.

 In another story, a group of Indonesian tourists from Banten (Jakarta) stole bones and their car plunged off a cliff while driving up the winding roads out of Kintamani.
 Regardless of what you believe, stealing bones is just a plain bad idea!